Skip to main content

 • Helping educators and workforce partners connect learners to education, training, and workforce development opportunities provided by community colleges

-This initiative was launched in 2022 through federal Elementary and Secondary School Emergency Relief Fund III dollars administered by the ODE.
-It is currently funded through September 2024.
+This initiative was launched in 2022 through the federal Elementary and Secondary School Emergency Relief Fund III dollars administered by the Oregon Department of Education (ODE).
+With the conclusion of these federal funds in fall 2024, the initiative will continue and will be funded by HECC and Oregon community colleges through June 2025.

 Career Pathways